mzman88/bamoe91-enablement-lab/README.md

 # BAMOE 9 Enablement - Lab

-This project details the lab for the BAMOE 9 enablement.
+This project provide details and instructions for the lab for the BAMOE 9 enablement.

+Note that this lab does not intend to teach what BPMN or DMN specifications are, not to teach how to design business processes or business rules.
+Its objectives is to show what features and tooling are featured as part of BAMOE 9.1 release.

 ## Important